72Jan/72Jan/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on helpdesk
+- 🔭 I’m currently working on projects with Vaadin
-- 🌱 I’m currently learning Java, Phyton, C++, C#
+- 🌱 I’m currently learning Java
 - 📫 How to reach me: ---> office@72jan.de

 - 📚 Trainee as IT technician